KyleMinter/lunch-box-reviews/cdk/README.md

 }
 ```

 These fields determine the various values of the newly created review.
-Upon receiving a request, a UUID will be genereated and the overal rating will be calculated for the review.
+Upon receiving a request, a UUID will be generated and the overall rating will be calculated for the review.
 Checks are performed on the backend to ensure that no improper data is supplied in these fields.

 If invalid data is supplied, such as IDs referrencing users or foodItems that do not exist, invalid rating scores, or improperly formatted date strings, the endpoint will return a 400 error.
 In addtion, this endpoint accepts no query parameters and will return a 400 error if any are supplied.